vaaas/ao3_wrangling_scripts/README.md

-alt-i | toggle canonical checkbox alt-c | focus characters autocomplete bar (if relationship tag) alt-g | go to the synonym page (if exists)
+alt-i | toggle canonical checkbox alt-c | focus characters autocomplete bar (if relationship tag) alt-g | go to the synonym page (if exists) alt-a | select all characters in a relationship tag (if any exist)

 ### List of bindings — Tag listings